 We will ensure all policies and procedures in respect of safeguarding children are up to date and in line with latest DfE legislation.
 The policies are accessible to all staff through this website.
 Policies and procedures are reviewed and revised on a regular basis.

 Please click here for a guide to Keeping Children and Young People Safe from Radicalisation and Extremism

 Disclosure & Barring Checks

 PHJS meets statutory requirements in relation to Disclosure & Barring Service – all staff and volunteers who work with PHJS who meet the ‘regulated activity test’ (Freedoms Act 2012) are required to undergo an enhanced DBS check prior to employment.

-All School staff and volunteers undertake relevant safeguarding training upon starting in the School and receive annual updates as appropriate.
+All School staff and volunteers undertake relevant safeguarding training upon starting in the School and receive regular safeguarding training throughout the year.